d-rideout/MeleeWizard/doc/HouseRules.md

 -----------------------
 There are lots of great suggestions for modifications to the official rules to address various concerns, some of which I raise above.
-Though I am going to try to stick 'as close as possible' to the original rules for now.[^1]
+Though I am going to try to stick 'as close as possible' to the original rules for now.

 * [meleewizards.com](http://meleewizards.com/rules.html)
 has some interesting suggestions re rules: